-The FDA “Botanical Drug Development Guidance for Industry" opens doors for botanical products like herbal medicines and cannabis-derived products to develop into prescription drugs; if a drug product is a single plant or from a mix of plants, the Guidance waives the requirement of
+The FDA's "Botanical Drug Development Guidance for Industry" represents a significant opportunity for botanical products, including herbal medicines and cannabis-derived products, to potentially evolve into prescription drugs.
+Under this guidance, if a drug product is derived from a single plant or a mixture of plants, certain traditional requirements are waived, including the need to:

 Botanical Drug Facts: